allisala/compliance-radar322391/README.md

-**SECOND APPROACH**
+**SECOND EXPERIMENTAL APPROACH**

-**1. Introduction**
+---

 We created two new variables:
 1. The Composite Risk Index (CRI) which measures how strongly a department resembles historically high-risk units based on operational, behavioral, and audit signals.
 2. The Composite Compliance Strength Factor (CCSF) captures the underlying strength of a department’s compliance practices.

- By looking at risk and compliance together—not as isolated numbers—we get a more accurate picture of how each department operates and where intervention or support is needed.
+By looking at risk and compliance together—not as isolated numbers — we get a more accurate picture of how each department operates and where intervention or support is needed.

+---

+**Creating the CRI: Composite Risk Indexr**

+---

 **1.1 What is the CRI?**
 The CRI (Composite Risk Index) is a single, data-driven score that summarizes how risky a department appears based on multiple opperational, behavioral, audit and performace signals, It combines several 'bad' risk factores and several 'good' protective factors into one standardized risk number, scaled 1-100.